Chatari vs OpenClaw

 Which should you choose?

 OpenClaw and Chatari solve different problems for different users.
 OpenClaw is ideal for technically skilled users who want a free, self-hosted AI agent on messaging platforms like WhatsApp and Telegram with full control over their data and models.
-Chatari is ideal for professionals who want a managed AI Operator that produces business deliverables and works across call, text, email, and Slack without any setup.
+Chatari is the managed control plane for work (underlying category: AI Operator) for professionals and teams who want continuity across phone, text, email, Slack, web, and app, plus the work graph and per-ask billing ledger.
 If you value privacy, open source, and DIY control, OpenClaw is the better fit.
-If you want push delivery of finished work on professional channels without managing infrastructure, Chatari is the better fit.
+If you want a managed system with continuity, structured work, and accounting across every entry surface, Chatari is the better fit.

 Frequently Asked Questions